 Our Operational Risk Management Committee is a standing cross-departmental body that monitors Shorenstein's legal and regulatory environment, contractual obligations, prudent business practices, and industry norms.
-This committee:
+This committee seeks to:

-- Identifies and assesses operating risks to the company. - Selects and oversees projects to address risks. - Communicates and documents policies and procedures to manage risks. - Reviews risk management policies and procedures for ongoing effectiveness.
+- Identify and assess operating risks to the company. - Select and oversee projects to address risks. - Communicate and document policies and procedures to manage risks. - Review risk management policies and procedures for ongoing effectiveness.

-Shorenstein also has a due diligence process in place that follows an established risk assessment process for ESG factors including greenhouse gas emissions, natural hazards, and energy efficiency when evaluating real estate acquisitions.
+Shorenstein has a due diligence process in place through which material ESG factors, including, where appropriate and applicable to a given potential investment, GHG emissions, natural hazards, and energy efficiency when evaluating real estate acquisitions.
 The identification of material ESG risks and/or opportunities could impact the bid price, or in extreme cases, a decision not to pursue the transaction.
-Specific remediation plans and tailored insurance products are considered when ESG risks are present.
+Specific remediation plans and tailored insurance products are considered when we determine that ESG risks are present.